updated November 2024

 When picking your goals, intuitively feel the likelihood of accomplishing them.
 If you have a significant weight loss goal and plan to travel extensively for pleasure, you may find that the goals don’t complement each other.
 Travelling for pleasure often results in weight gain, and maintaining a weight loss process will be stressful.
 You’re more likely to drop the ball.

-Once you select your three primary goals for the year, each month, break the goal down further into three steps.
-Each week, break the goal down even further, and every day as needed.
+Once you select your three primary goals for the year each month, break the goal down further into three steps.
+Break the goal down each week and every day as needed.
 This gets you into the practice of doing something every day in the direction of your dreams, building resilience and discipline.
 It helps you avoid the pitfall of poor planning and also increases your capacity to meet your goals’ requirements.

 The compound effect of planning